gr8manbir/Manbir_den/Self_Driving_Car/Car_RoadLanes/CarND-LaneLines-P1/writeup.md

 ![Masked][image4]

 	e.
 Next step is to take the masked image and find hough lines from it.
 This step requires a lot of parameter tuning.
-	Final result( example ) is shown below:
+	Final result( not the same example as point d. ) is shown below:

 ![Hough Lines][image5]

 	f.
 The next step is to draw the lines over the original image.
 This required a lot of fine tuning to draw smooth lines over the real image.
 Some of the steps are described below:
 	Parse through the list of detected hough lines and do the below for each line
 		i.
 Check if the slope is -ve(left lane) or +ve(right lane). ii.
 If the slope meets a certain minimum threshold, add it to a list i.e. either left lane list or right lane list iii.
 If at the end of parsing through hough lines list, either left or right lane list is empty, return error i.e.no detectable lanes exist
 		iv.
 Subject the detected left lane list and right lane list to a normal distribution i.e. value of slope < abs( mean slope - 2 * std. deviation ) Any slope not a part of the normal distribution is rejected.